 The Royal Scottish National Orchestra (RSNO) is one of Europe’s leading orchestras with a variety of work that is almost unparalleled amongst its British peers.

 This incredible partnership offers students a bridge between conservatoire training to professional experience.
-School of Music students are invited to audition for the RSNO/RCS apprenticeship scheme, where they receive specialised mentoring and individual feedback sessions.
+School of Music students are invited to audition for the RSNO/RCS Professional Experience scheme, where they receive specialised mentoring and individual feedback sessions.
 Performance work alongside RSNO musicians takes place in Scotland’s Studio, the RSNO’s purpose-built auditorium with world-class recording and performance facilities.
 The Orchestra also has a long-standing partnership with the conducting department at RCS, offering postgraduate students the opportunity to conduct a professional ensemble.

 “I know from my own experiences, as both a performer and teacher, the invaluable experience that is provided by close interaction with a group of high-level professional musicians.
 Performing alongside the RSNO unlocks many of the skills that cannot be learned from academic study or the practice room alone.”